siftware/live-connect/README.md

 ## To Do

 I built this so I could start interacting with the OneNote API.
-So for now the only thing compelete is Authentication.
+So for now the only thing complete is authentication.

 It will be relatively trivial to implement quite a few of the content retreival endpoints now, 2 have been supplied.